carloscabo/Datalayerz/README.md

 ## 3. Sending information from the html tag itself or other elements in page

 You can send some information from an element passing an string containing a _jQuery selector_ that will be evaluated when the event is triggered.

-You can refer to the element itself using the `$(el)` selector.
+Refer to the element itself using the `$(el)` _magic selector_ :D

-Imagine that tou want to send a GTM variaable when user changes the language of the application.
-You can add a `data-datalayer` as follows:
+Imagine that tou want to send a GTM variable **when user changes the language of the application.** You can set a `data-datalayer` attribute this way:

 ````html
 <!-- Passing 2 events (click, change) to teh same element -->